Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 that the default access permissions listed below may change for a particular tracker if the tracker administrator modifies the access permission settings.
-For more information on how to configure tracker access permissions see ?.
+For more information on how to configure tracker access permissions see `Permissions Management`_.
 Default permission settings are summarized in the table below:

 +----------------------------------+------------------------------------------+